njegg/ctoyeet/README.md

 # ctoyeet
-### C obfuscator program made as a joke that converts C syntax to 'yeet looking' syntax
+### C obfuscator made as a joke that converts a C syntax to 'yeet' looking syntax
----

 It can convert itself!
-TODO: Link

 ```
 $ gcc yeet.c -o out # compile original